mikepqr/algorithms/1/notes.md

 ## Todo

- - [ ] proof that product of shared prime factors is gcd
+ - [ ] proof that product of intersection of prime factors is gcd
  - [ ] proof that product of union of prime factors is lcm
  - [ ] proof that gcd . lcm = ab.
  - [ ] hash functions